Then,

 spilling out like shirttails,

-the last bell ring
+when the last bell rings

-and a thin girl brushes bangs
+and a girl shyly brushes

-from hazel eyes, glances
+bangs from hazel eyes,

 down the hall as boys